 - If you qualify for Washington Apple Health or a Qualified Health and Dental Plan

 - If you qualify for a special enrollment period

 - Any new amount of financial help, such as tax credits or cost-sharing reductions

-You must report changes to your account by the 23rd of the month for your coverage to begin on the 1st of the following month.
+You must report changes to your account by the 15th of the month for your coverage to begin next month.